Saiboogu/cyberia-blog/arise-source/index.md

 That's the stock blurb from this page, but now I'm speaking for myself.
 I haven't had a website for myself for a few decades but I've been working with computers all my life, with linux much of my life, and in hosting for a few years now.
 I used to know HTML, I know a little about git, and nothing about CI/CD or cloud services so Arise seems like a perfect match for me.
 I get to refresh my old HTML skills, and learn some modern devops practices as well.

+02/12/25 - I underestimated CSS.
+Fortunately, I'm having fun figuring it out better.

 This page is hosted with Cloudflare, built with Github actions.
 Pages are written in Markdown, and I'm trying out <a href="https://surge.sh/" target="_blank">surge.sh</a> for staging.

 The theme began as the stock Arise theme and many aspects of that remain.
 I've been adjusting things though, and almost certainly will continue.

+02/12/25 - As of today, not much of the stock theme remains.
+It was an excellent start.